zendframework/zend-expressive-authentication-oauth2/docs/book/v1/intro.md

 grants are configured to be available.
 If you would like to disable any of the supplied grants, change the value for the grant to `null`.
 Additionally, you can extend this array to add your own custom grants.

+The `listeners` array is for enabling event listeners.
+Listeners are not required.
+This is an array of arrays.
+Each array in the list must contain at least 2 elements.
+The first element must be a string that corresponds to the name of the event to listen for.
+The second element must be either a string or an anonymous function.
+If it's a string it's assumed to be a container service key that points to your listener.
+There may be a third element of the array -- it must be an integer.
+The third element is the `$priority` argument when registering the listener.
+See the [Authorization Server Domain Events documentation](https://oauth2.thephpleague.com/authorization-server/events/).

 You need to provide an OAuth2 database yourself, or generate a [SQLite](https://www.sqlite.org) database with the following command (using `sqlite3` for GNU/Linux):